jacobtomlinson/carte-noire/drafts/thoughts-and-prayers.md

 Direct support: Reactionary, more fulfilling, interpersonal, potentially large change on a smaller scale Indirect support: Proactive, more tedious, institutional, small change on a larger scale

+Around the time of the Christchurch shooting, I saw a lot of posts from non-Muslim friends and public figures.